natchalux/FNTA-dissertation/README.md

 - **Workout Comparison**: The app enables users to compare their current workouts with those from previous weeks to monitor progress.
 - **Adding Extra Sets**: Users can add additional sets to their exercises dynamically.
 - **Customizable Workouts**: Users can create workout names, exercises, and set configurations to suit their fitness goals.
-- **Resting timer: Users can also create their custom resting timer which triggers automatically upon logging your set
+- **Resting timer**: Users can also create their custom resting timer which triggers automatically upon logging your set

 ## Getting Started